 With the 28th edition of the Etape du Tour taking place on the 8th July 2018, 15,000 riders will line up to ride one of the mountain stages of the Tour de France - the same towns, routes and climbs, and under the same conditions, with closed roads throughout.

-This European cyclosportive is a colossal challenge but is also hugely rewarding, and will take the riders through some of the most stunning parts of France, with breathtaking scenery and iconic climbs.
-This year, the Etape will be following the same route as the 18th stage of the 2017 Tour de France.
+This European cyclosportive is a colossal, yet hugely rewarding challenge, and will take riders through some of the most stunning parts of France, with breathtaking scenery and unforgettable climbs.
+This year, the Etape will be following the same route as the 10th stage of the 2018 Tour de France.

 By now, you should have trained hard, prepped your bike and sorted your kit and nutrition.
 Now all that's left is to check out our list of essential items to consider along with some tips to help you enjoy the ride.

 Along with the standard travel essentials, before you depart you should ensure you have considered the following:

 Essential in order to participate, a completed medical certificate must be presented in order to collect your race number.
 It must be dated within one year of the event.

 In case anything happens, you should have health and travel insurance for yourself and some form of insurance for your bike.

 It’s best to test anything you plan to use in advance, both to see if it agrees with your stomach and if it has the desired effect.
 Getting your nutrition right is essential when it comes to enjoying this ride.
 You will need more than you think so ensure you have enough to eat little and often.
 Take advantage of the feed stops, although they are likely to be busy so carry plenty as a back up.
 A mixture of energy bars and chews/gels should provide variety for what is sure to be a big day in the saddle.